cran/rswipl/src/swipl-devel/CMAKE.md

 usage.
 When installing in lightweight and   server  environments one may drop  one  or  more  of  ``SWIPL_PACKAGES_X``,  ``SWIPL_PACKAGES_JAVA``, ``SWIPL_PACKAGES_ODBC`` and ``INSTALL_DOCUMENTATION``.

+A   specific   list   of    packages     can    be    requestion   using `DSWIPL_PACKAGE_LIST` set to a list of package.
+The list is checked for missing dependencies, which  are  automatically   added.
+Typically  the documentation should be disabled in this   scenario because including it includes many packages.
+For example:

+    cmake -DINSTALL_DOCUMENTATION=OFF -DSWIPL_PACKAGE_LIST="clib;plunit"

 ## Embedding SWI-Prolog in Java, C, C++, etc.